gaultier/blog/the_production_bug_that_made_me_care_about_undefined_behavior.md

 1. If `T` is a non class, non array type, e.g. `int a;`, no initialization is performed at all.
 This is obvious undefined behavior.
 1. If `T` is an array, e.g. `std::string a[10];`, this is fine: each element is default-initialized.
 But note that some types do not have default initialization, such as `int`: `int a[10]` would leave each element uninitialized.
 1. If `T` is a [POD](https://en.cppreference.com/w/cpp/named_req/PODType) (Plain Old Data, pre C++11.
-The wording in the standard changed with C++11 but the idea remains) struct/class, e.g. `Foo foo;` no initialization is performed at all.
+The wording in the standard changed with C++11 but the idea remains) struct, e.g. `Foo foo;` no initialization is performed at all.
 This is akin to doing `int a;` and then reading `a`.
 This is obvious undefined behavior.
-1. If `T` is a non-POD struct/class, e.g. `Bar bar;` the default constructor is called, and it is responsible for initializing all fields.
+1. If `T` is a non-POD struct, e.g. `Bar bar;` the default constructor is called, and it is responsible for initializing all fields.
 It is easy to miss one, or even forget to implement a default constructor entirely, leading to undefined behavior.

 It's important to distinguish the first and last case: in the first case, no call to the default constructor is emitted by the compiler.
 In the last case, the default constructor is called.
-If no default constructor is declared in the struct/class, the compiler generates one for us, and calls it.
+If no default constructor is declared in the struct, the compiler generates one for us, and calls it.
 This can be confirmed by inspecting the generated assembly.

-With this bug, we are in the last case: the `Response` type is a non-POD struct/class (due to the `std::string data` field), so the default constructor is called. `Response` does not implement a default constructor.
-This means  that the compiler generates a default constructor for us, and in this generated code, each struct/class field is default initialized.
+With this bug, we are in the last case: the `Response` type is a non-POD struct (due to the `std::string data` field), so the default constructor is called. `Response` does not implement a default constructor.
+This means  that the compiler generates a default constructor for us, and in this generated code, each struct field is default initialized.
 So, the `std::string` constructor is called for the `data` field and all is well.
 Except, the other two fields are *not* initialized in any way.
 Oops.

-Thus, the only way to fix the struct/class without having to fix all call sites is to implement a default constructor that properly initializes every field:
+Thus, the only way to fix the struct without having to fix all call sites is to implement a default constructor that properly initializes every field:

 ```c++
 struct Response {